CedricM9/awesome-dotfiles/README.md

 |`sddm`|Display Manager that displays the login|

 ### Fonts You Should Install ###
-+ `SF Text`: System font used by macOS, iOS, and watchOS.
++ `Noto Sans`: System font.
 Used in this config as the WM font.
 Also used as font for firefox
 + [`MesloLGS`](https://github.com/romkatv/powerlevel10k-media/raw/master/MesloLGS%20NF%20Regular.ttf): Terminal font, customized to work flawlessly with the zsh theme used, mentioned in the [application theming](#appTheming) section of the readme.

 <a name="installation"></a>
 ## Installation ##
 1. Ensure all [dependencies](#dependencies) are met
 2. Clone this repository and place its contents into your `.config` folder
-3. edit the `awesome/rc.lua` file to select your theme, and define your desired default and startup applications, as well as network interfaces
+3. Define your desired default and startup applications (apps.lua), as well as network interfaces(widgets/network/init.lua)
-4. navigate to the `awesome/wallpaper` folder and place your desired wallpaper there, ensuring that it is named either `wallpaper.jpg` if using the pastel theme, or `mirage.png` if using the mirage theme.
-Remember to delete the `blurredWallpaper` file in order to make the blurring script recognize a new wallpaper has been added and needs to be blurred
-5. optional: edit the `keys.lua` file to change / add keybinds
+4. Navigate to the `awesome/wallpaper` folder and place your desired wallpaper there as well as well as a blurred version.
+Use the convert command to Blur an image (Can be found in components/wallpaper.lua)

 <a name="folderStructure"></a>
 ## Awesome Folder File Structure ##